4. 3D Graphics

 - Settings

-In order to use drawstuff dsFunctions bottom of the structure must be set for each member.
+In order to use Drawstuff, each member of dsFunctions must be set.

 // define of dsFunctions structure